giellalt/lang-vep/src-fst-morphology-stems-exceptions.lexc.md

-Exceptions are quite strange word-forms. the ones that do not fit anywhere else.
+Exceptions are quiAAte strange word-forms. the ones that do not fit anywhere else.
 This file contains all enumerated word forms that cannot reasonably be created from lexical data by regular inflection.
 Usually there should be next to none exceptions, it's always better to have a paradigm that covers only